Festiniog and Blaenau Railway: Locomotives

 Two identical steam locomotives were supplied by Manning Wardle of Leeds.
 These were s, works numbers 259 and 260, both built in 1868.
 They were identified on the F&BR as No 1 and No 2.
 Boyd suggested they were named Nipper and Scorcher, but no evidence appears in writing or photographs, the plate being visible as the Manning Wardle Works plate as in the photograph alongside.
-The names quoted may have been 'pet names' applied (verbally) by the staff.

 They were not delivered until three months after the line opened.
 Up to then Festiniog locomotives worked the line, and did so occasionally thereafter if traffic was heavy or the F&BR locomotives were being repaired.
 No.1 and No.2 worked for the remainder of the line's existence as a narrow gauge railway.
 After 1878 they paid visits to Wolverhampton for heavy repairs, travelling via the FR, and the Cambrian.
 They were most probably scrapped at Swindon in 1884.

 Passenger carriages

 Four four-wheeled passenger carriages were supplied to the railway by the Ashbury Railway Carriage and Iron Company Ltd of Manchester and a further two were built by the GWR in 1878.
 They were slightly longer, wider and lower than the Ffestiniog Railway's four-wheel Ashbury carriages, with a slightly longer wheelbase according to GWR records.
 C. M. Holland made a virtue of their low height, as the wheels were recessed under the seats, giving a lower centre of gravity, smoother ride and more headroom.
 Both companies' carriages had distinctive Lindley oil lamps protruding from the roofs like tin cans.
 Four of the carriages were Third Class only (one contained a guard's compartment and brake), the other two had three compartments – two Second Class compartments on each side of a First Class one.
 The company had a seventh carriage, possibly for Directors' and VIP use, but no details survive.

 There were also 20 workmen's open carriages built by J. H. Williams & Sons (later to become the Britannia Foundry) of Porthmadog.
 In 1878 the F&BR Board investigated adding roofs to them, though no record of that happening exists.
 The only photograph of these carriages has workmen and their families covering the vehicles, so little is known of their design, except that the seating was probably lateral.